Economics

 Examination of the history of the labor movement in the United States and various models of labor markets.
 Considers functions and types of unions, public and private employment, effects of legislation and regulation such as minimum wage, equal employment legislation, safety rules, etc., upon labor markets.

 EC 3355.
-Economic of Natural Resources and Environment.
+Economics of Natural Resources and Environment.
 3 Semester Hours.

 Consideration of the use of resources including water, minerals, fish and animal life, forests and air from the perspective of markets, property rights, and social benefits and costs.
 Considers the effects of time on economic analysis of resource use.